The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/4-jsx-compilation-vite-dev-proxy.md

 3. How does `express.static` connect to the React build output in production?
 4. Why do we need a Vite proxy in development, and what problem does it solve?
 5. What is the difference between a same-origin and cross-origin request, and why does it matter for session cookies?
+6. What does the React DevTools Components tab show you that the regular browser DevTools cannot?

 ## Key Concepts